openstack-archive/fuel-specs/specs/8.0/dynamically-build-bootstrap.rst

 bootstrap files in simply tar.gz archive, which also can be simply created manually by user, w\o fuel-bootstrap build script.

-Bootstrap archive shoule contain at least(filenames are also mandatory!):
+Bootstrap archive should contain at least(filenames are also mandatory!):
     * metadata.yaml - description yaml file
     * initramfs.img - initramfs
     * linux - kernel image